Hyperbolic groups acting improperly: Conditions for quotients to be CAT

 Let $\mc{C}_K$ be the cover of the category $CG(\mc{Y})$ corresponding to the subgroup $K$.
 Observe that $CG(\mc{Y})$--loops lift to $\mc{C}_K$ if and only if they represent elements of $K$.
 (Basepoints are mostly omitted in this section, since we deal with a normal subgroup $K$.)

+\begin{sa} Lemma~\ref{lem:nice_paths} tells us that any $CG(\mc{Y})$--path is homotopic to a concatenation of group and scwol arrows.
+Throughout this section we assume all $CG(\mc{Y})$--paths have been homotoped to this form, though we do not assume that the arrows \emph{alternate} between group and scwol arrows.
+We blur the distinction between the scwol arrow $(1,a_i)$ in $CG(\mc{Y})$ and the $\mc{Y}$-arrow $a_i$, and also between the group arrow $(g,\identity_v)$ and the element $g\in G_v$.

-\begin{sa} Through this section we write $CG(\mc{Y})$--paths as a concatenation of group arrows and scwol arrows (which need not alternate between group arrows and scwol arrows).
-Thus in a list of arrows such as $g_1 \cdot e_1 \cdot e_2 \cdot g_2 \cdot ...$, each $g_i$ is an element of a local group $G_v$ and represents the edge $(g,1_v)^+$, corresponding to the group arrow $(g,1_v)$.
-The $e_i$ represent $a_i^{\pm}$ for a scwol arrow $(a_i,1)$, and we blur the distinction between the scwol arrow $(a_i,1)$ in $CG(\mc{Y})$ and the $\mc{Y}$-arrow $a_i$, and also between the $CG(\mc{Y})$--path $(1,a_i)^\pm$ and the $\mc{Y}$--edge $a_i^\pm$.
-We implicitly assume that each concatenation we write defines a path, which often forces the group arrows labelled $g_i$ to be elements of particular local groups.
+Thus we may write a $CG(\mc{Y})$ path for example as a list $g_1 \cdot e_1 \cdot e_2 \cdot g_2 \cdot ...$, where each $g_i$ is an element of a local group $G_v$ and represents the edge $(g,\identity_v)^+$, corresponding to the group arrow $(g,\identity_v)$, and each $e_i$ is equal to some $a_i^{\pm}$ for a scwol arrow $(1,a_i)$.
+We implicitly assume that each concatenation we write defines a path, which forces the group arrows labeled $g_i$ to be elements of particular local groups.
 Whenever we consider a $CG(\mc{Y})$--path of length $1$ consisting of a single group arrow we are either explicit about the local group or else it is clear from the context.

-In case we have a group arrow of the form $(1,1_v)$, we often implicitly (or explicitly) omit this arrow from our path. \end{sa}
+In case we have an edge of the form $(1,\identity_v)^\pm$, we often implicitly (or explicitly) omit this arrow from our path.
+Again this only changes the path by an elementary homotopy. \end{sa}

+\begin{definition}[Link of a cube] Given an $n$--cube $\sigma$ in a cube complex $Z$, let $b_\sigma$ be the barycenter.
+For sufficiently small $\epsilon>0$, the sphere $\{x\in Z\mid d_Z(b_\sigma,x) = \epsilon\}$ is the join of an $(n-1)$--sphere with some simplicial complex (here we take the join of a $(-1)$--sphere with $K$ to be equal to $K$).
+This simplicial complex is what we refer to as the \emph{link} of $\sigma$, or $\lk(\sigma)$.
+It is naturally triangulated by simplices corresponding to inclusions of $\sigma$ as a face of some higher-dimensional cube.
+In particular $\link(\sigma)$ is a \emph{$\Delta$--complex} \cite[Chapter 2.1]{hatcher:book} (though it may not be simplicial). \end{definition} Though the link of a cube naturally has the structure of a piecewise spherical complex, we will think of it as just a combinatorial object.
+When we refer to paths or loops in a link, these will always be concatenations of $1$--cells.
+The \emph{length} of such a path is the number of $1$--cells traversed.

-\begin{theorem} (Gromov's Cubical Link condition, \cite[Theorem II.5.20]{bridhaef:book}) The cube complex complex $Z$ is a non-positively curved cube complex if and only if for each vertex $\overline{v} \in Z$ the link of $\overline{v}$ is flag. \end{theorem}
+\begin{theorem} (Gromov's Cubical Link condition, \cite[Theorem II.5.20]{bridhaef:book}) The cube complex $Z$ is a non-positively curved cube complex if and only if the link of each vertex in $Z$ is flag. \end{theorem}

-In this section, we provide a set of conditions on the subgroup $K$ which imply the link condition for $Z$.
+In this section, we provide a set of conditions on the subgroup $K$ which imply the link condition for $Z=\leftQ{X}{K}$.

-The link of a cube $\sigma$ in a cube complex has a natural cellulation by spherical simplices, one coming from each inclusion of $\sigma$ into a higher-dimensional cube.
-In particular $\link(\sigma)$ is a \emph{$\Delta$--complex} \cite[Chapter 2.1]{hatcher:book} (though it may not be simplicial).

 We record two elementary observations: